taddieken95/Accuray_Tech_Comm_Guide/Chapter 2: Adobe FrameMaker/Section 6: Exporting to PDF.md

 ![alt text](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/img/PDF%20Setupt%20for%20Selected%20Files.png "PDF Setup for Selected Files Window")

-> **NOTE:** A **Confirm Security** window may appear that says, *Are you sure that this file is from a trustworthy source and you want to convert it?*.
+> **NOTE:** A **Confirm Security** dialog box may appear that says, *Are you sure that this file is from a trustworthy source and you want to convert it?*.
 Click **Yes**.

 5. Your PDF file should now be created and available for view inside an **Acrobat Distiller** window (this window should appear automatically).
 To view the file, double-click it.
-Ensure all needed attributes are present in your PDF (see [this article]() for more information regarding proofreading Accuray documents).
+Ensure all needed attributes are present in your PDF (see [this chapter](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/Chapter%204:%20Proofreading/READme.md) for more information regarding proofreading Accuray documents).

 * **